topheman/webassembly-component-model-experiments/crates/pluginlab/README.md

 ## Usage

-Run the CLI host, loading the plugins from the web (you can also load them from local files).
+Run the CLI host, loading the latest versions of the plugins from the web (you can also load them from local files).

 ```bash
 pluginlab\